Skip to main content

 The Cortisol-Testosterone Seesaw

-Understanding the relationship between and testosterone is fundamental to grasping the importance of stress management and sleep.
+Understanding the relationship between cortisol and testosterone is fundamental to grasping the importance of stress management and sleep.
 These two hormones exist in a diurnal, often inverse, relationship.
 Cortisol, the body’s primary stress hormone, is catabolic in nature; it breaks down tissue.
 Testosterone is anabolic; it builds tissue.

 Chronic elevation of cortisol, whether from psychological stress, lack of sleep, or overtraining, directly suppresses the HPG axis.
 The brain perceives a state of chronic threat and diverts resources away from reproductive and rebuilding functions (governed by testosterone) toward immediate survival functions (governed by cortisol).